harveybi/ENIGMA-Sleep-Cognitive-Performance/README.md

 - Brain visualization environment: Python 3.11.14.
 - No non-standard hardware is required to inspect or install the code.
 - Full manuscript-scale reproduction requires controlled-access cohort data and HPC resources for large-scale model training, SHAP, SHAP-IQ, and out-of-cohort validation.
-- Typical installation time is approximately 20-40 minutes for the main analysis environment, depending on conda solver speed and network connection.

 ## Installation